playsms/playsms/documents/INSTALL.md

 You should pick only one method, do not do both methods.

-If you are using Ubuntu server, relatively fresh and not much core changes, then I suggest you to use **1st method**, using install-script.

 ### Method 1: Installation on Linux using install-script

-Install playSMS using install script:
+Install playSMS using install script `install-playsms.sh`

 1. Extract playSMS package somewhere (Usually in /usr/local/src).